name attributeThe name content

 control, with no name.

-This value, if used as the name of a Hidden control with no value
+_charset_This value, if used as the name of a Hidden control with no value attribute, is automatically

 given a value during submission consisting of the submission